Skip to main content

 3

-Configure Knowledge
+Configure Context

-Upload the FAQ document in PDF format, add reference images if the model supports vision, and connect the product datastore if applicable.
+Select Pass the last message as the initial message, upload the FAQ document in PDF format, add reference images if the model supports vision, and connect the product datastore if applicable.

 4